Kiskin/ClojureDBApp/README.md

 # ClojureDBApp
-This is a very simple database application that queries a database and return the results to the user.
+This is a very simple database application that queries and return the results to the user.